eipp/smm-architect/docs/production-readiness-guide.md

 This document provides comprehensive guidance for the SMM Architect QA & Validation framework implementation, covering all aspects from development testing through production deployment validation.

+Amazon RDS for PostgreSQL is the authoritative database service for all production environments.
+In-cluster PostgreSQL components have been deprecated in favor of the managed RDS endpoint exported by Pulumi.

 ## Table of Contents

 1. [Implementation Summary](#implementation-summary)